 For example, to change the commit message of commit two commits behind your most recent commit, we would do the following

 Pushing Amended Commits

-Amending a commit in your local repository is simply and low risk.
-Complications can be introduced by amending commits already publicly shared.
+Amending a commit in your local repository is simple and low risk.
+Complications are introduced by amending commits already publicly shared.

 git push --force